New regulations for Septic Tanks Simplified

 If it has a CE mark or certificate of compliance with a British Standard or it’s on the British Water’s list of approved equipment.

 If it has sufficient capacity to meet the discharge requirements of the property

 If it is installed in accordance with specifications of the manufacturer

 If it is maintained as per the guidelines of the manufacturer

 It should be repaired or replaced if it is not in proper working condition.
 For example: if it has leaks, cracks in tank walls or pipes, blocked pipes, signs that the effluent isn’t draining properly, sewage smells, a failed motor, a failed pump or a failed electrical supply

 If the discharge to the sewer is below the ‘mean low water spring mark’ for a property in a tidal area

-With under a year and a half to go there should be more public awareness of the changes in regulation giving sufficient time to the operator to have a solution in place prior to the deadline.
-If you have a septic tank in your property, it’s about time you start thinking about replacing or upgrading it.
+With just over a year to go there will be increased public awareness of these changes giving sufficient time for the operator to have a solution in place prior to the deadline.
+If you have a septic tank in your property, it’s about time you started to think about replacing or upgrading it.

 Harlequin MFG's Sewage Treatment Solutions

 If you need to upgrade or replace your sewage treatment plant, we offer two type of Sewage Treatment Plants.